Urgent security warning that may affect all internet users

 This attack serves as a timely reminder that as netizens, we constantly face new and evolving security threats.
 There are groups out there whose sole intent is to steal our identity, gain access to our bank or credit card information or defraud us.
 And this is a problem that isn’t going to disappear any time soon.

-As a netizen, you can make all of your internet presence more secure, including your Namecheap account, by practicing a number of simple yet effective precautions:
+As a netizen, you can make all of your internet presence more secure, including your Namecheap account, by practicing several simple yet effective precautions:

 - Choose strong, hard to guess passwords.
 Don’t go for a dictionary word and include numbers and symbols.
 If it’s hard to remember, use a secure password manager such as LastPass.